Table of Contents

-OSA is defined as repeated cessation of respiration for more than ten seconds during sleep with sleep interruption and daytime somnolence.
+Obstructive sleep apnea (OSA) is defined as repeated cessation of respiration for more than ten seconds during sleep which results in sleep interruption and daytime somnolence.

 - Obstructive sleep apnea is caused by the collapse of the oropharyngeal airway in obese adults/children with hypertrophied adenotonsillar tissue.

 - Central sleep apnea is due to lack of respiratory effort following central nervous system injury, strokes, congestive heart failure and opioid intoxication.

 - Mixed sleep apnea is a combination of obstructive and central sleep apnea.